CanberraGrammar/codecadets-2018/Interact.md

 * A loop of 3 or more teleporters that take you around the world.

 * A set of teleporters that all go one way to a single central teleporter.

+The purpose of today's session was to focus on how muliple scripts of the same type can interact with each other.